Deepaklokesh612/Distracted-Driver-Detection-Using-Deep-Learning/README.md

 Given a dataset of 2D dashboard camera images, an algorithm needs to be developed to classify each driver's behaviour and determine if they are driving attentively, wearing their seatbelt, or taking a selfie with their friends in the backseat etc..?
 This can then be used to automatically detect drivers engaging in distracted behaviours from dashboard cameras.

+### Following are needed tasks for the development of an algorithm:

+1) Download and preprocess the driver images

+2) Build and train the model to classify the driver images

+3) Test the model and further improve the model using different techniques.

 # Approach

 ## 1. Problem Definition